 - Complicity: assist, encourage, aid, abet, conspire or cover up an anti-doping rule violation; and

 - Prohibited Association: associate with a person such as a coach, doctor or physio who has been found guilty of a criminal or disciplinary offence equivalent to a doping violation

 - Acts by an Athlete or Other Person to Discourage or Retaliate against Reporting to Authorities

-While items 1 to 4 apply to athletes, items 5 to 11 applies to athletes and athlete support personnel.
+While items 1 to 4 apply to athletes, items 5 to 11 apply to athletes and athlete support personnel.

 An athlete support personnel, such as a Coach, Team Manager or Doctor, may also be sanctioned if they are deemed to have violated any anti-doping rule.

 NOTIFICATION AFTER INITIAL REVIEW

 If the initial review does not justify the Adverse Analytical Finding, ADS will notify the athlete in writing of a possible anti-doping rule violation, and the notice issued will detail:

 - The in-competition or out-of-competition doping control date and time